 By default, all granted payment method nonces are vaultable.
 Once the recipient vaults a granted payment method nonce, the resulting payment method behaves like any other in their Vault, with two exceptions: granting and exporting.

-- Grant: If the receiving merchant is also granting their own payment methods to another Braintree merchant, they will not be able to grant payment methods they received through the Grant API.
+- Grant: If the recipient is also granting their own payment methods to another Braintree merchant, they will not be able to grant payment methods they received through the Grant API.

 - Export: If the receiving merchant chooses to leave Braintree in the future, we will not include any granted payment methods when we export their vaulted data to another payment gateway.

-When using the Grant API, you can control whether or not the recipient is able to vault a granted payment method.
-If you don't allow vaulting, the recipient will only be able to create a single transaction with the granted payment method nonce.
+When using the Grant API, the grantor can control whether or not the recipient is able to vault a granted payment method.
+If the grantor doesn't allow vaulting, the recipient will only be able to create a single transaction with the granted payment method nonce.

 Billing address information is not included on granted payment method nonces by default, and CVV is never included.
-As the grantor, you can choose to share the billing postal code with the receiving merchant when granting a payment method by
+The grantor can choose to share the billing postal code with the recipient when granting a payment method by

 include_billing_postal_code option to

-In some cases, recipient merchants may desire additional information (that is not shared via the Grant API) to mitigate risk before creating the transaction.
+In some cases, recipients may desire additional information (that is not shared via the Grant API) to mitigate risk before creating the transaction.
 It is between the grantor and recipient to determine what additional information that they would like to share with each other.

 Still have questions?